Indian aurochs: Domestication

-The Indian aurochs was most likely domesticated in the Indus River valley, now the Baluchistan region of Pakistan around 9,000 YBP, with subsequent breeding efforts eventually leading to zebu or indicine cattle.
-The domestication process seems to have been prompted by the arrival of new crop species from the Near East around 9,000 YBP.
+The Indian aurochs was most likely domesticated in the Mehrgarh North Pakistan now the Baluchistan region of Pakistan around 9,000-7000 YBP, with subsequent breeding efforts eventually leading to zebu or indicine cattle.
+The domescation of Indicine cattle was done by people arriving from near east who promoted the neolthic in Mehrgarh.The domestication process seems to have also been prompted by the arrival of new crop species from the Near East around 9,000 YBP.
 Human pastoralism, enabled by domestic cattle, spread throughout the subcontinent around 5,500–4,000 YBP.
 Secondary domestication events - instances of additional genetic diversity acquired from interbreeding domesticated proto-indicine stock with wild aurochs cows - occurred very frequently in the Ganges basin but less so in southern India.

 Domestic zebu are recorded from the Indus region since 6,000 BCE and from south India, the middle Ganges region, and present-day Gujarat since 3,500–2,000 BCE.
 Discounting gayal and banteng, domestic cattle seem to have been absent in southern China and southeast Asia until 2,000–1,000 BCE, when indicine cattle first appeared there.